 Her great-grandfather was a Blanchard who settled in 1874 in Chimacum Valley across the valley from where Westbrook Farm is now located.
-Her grandfather Westergaard ran a small dairy and large chicken operation into and sold their dairy products to the old Dairygold and Glendale creameries.
+Her grandfather Westergaard ran a small dairy and large chicken operation and sold their dairy products to the old Dairygold and Glendale creameries.
 When dairies started shutting down in the 1960’s, Julie’s father started raising beef and breeding cattle.
 He built the barn they now use in the late 60’s.
-Today, Julie and Chuck raise prize winning Black Angus for breeding and as high quality, grass fed beef.
+Today, Julie and Chuck raise prize-winning Black Angus for breeding and as high-quality, grass-fed beef.

 Chuck is from a 7th generation Jefferson County family.
 He went to school in Port Townsend.
 The two met at the dance hall that was located where the Chimacum Farm Stand stands today.
 There were dances every Saturday night with live music.
 It was the place to be, apparently.
 They were married in 1970 in their early 20’s and have been together ever since.
 Chuck was a fire chief in East Jefferson County and, before that, was with the Teamsters for 20 years.